Budgeting for Kids: How to Make a Budget for Kids

 Tip: Mydoh’s savings goal calculator does the math for you!
 Enter your earnings, what you spend, and see how much is left to save for the things on your wish list.

-How to teach your teens to manage a budget
+How to teach your kids to track their personal expenses and monthly budget

 Now that you have some strategies in your back pocket that will help you and your child create a budget, you’ll need to figure out how to manage it.
 Here are some ideas for maintaining a personal budget:

-Budgeting apps: We would be remiss not to mention Mydoh, of course.
-But there’s no shortage of money-managing apps designed specifically for kids and teens.
+Budgeting apps: We would be remiss not to mention the Mydoh money app for kids and teens, of course.
+But there’s no shortage of budgeting apps for teens to help kids track their spending and savings.
 Best of all, many are free.

-Spreadsheet templates: A quick Google search for “budgeting worksheets for kids” will give you a ton of colourful downloadable spreadsheets that your kid can use on a computer or smartphone.
+Budget worksheets: A quick Google search for “budgeting templates for kids” will give you a ton of colourful downloadable spreadsheets that your kid can use on a computer or smartphone.
 Tech-savvy kids will have no trouble keeping track of their cash with one of these.

-Goals to look forward to: Those swanky sneakers will feel doubly sweet to your kid if they’ve earned them.
-Amp up the hype with a large savings jar they can watch fill up.
+Savings goals to look forward to: Those swanky sneakers will feel doubly sweet to your kid if they’ve earned them.
+Amp up the hype with a large savings jar they can watch fill up, a savings goal calculator or an automated savings goal app.
 A growth chart on the wall is a fun visual, too: Colour in every dollar saved and watch the stack get taller and taller.

 Set a challenge with parents and siblings: Even better?
 Make two charts, hang them side by side, and make saving an exciting race.
 Each family member has their own savings goal, but the first person to the top wins!